 112 Here, in this paper, we present a new regional empirical TSS remote sensing model.
-While 113 various remote sensing models have their own unique computational strengths, this study 114 demonstrates the reliability of band ratio TSS model to be applied within optically complex waters.
-115 With the ongoing efforts to address and minimize water quality degradation in coastal systems, as 116 outlined in the United Nation's Sustainability Development Goals no. 14, our study aims to apply the 117 new empirical regional TSS remote sensing model to: (a) investigate the spatial and temporal 118 variability in TSS, (b) identify hotspots of TSS distribution in the coastal waters of Sarawak, Malaysian Borneo, using a long time series of MODIS-Aqua data from year 2003 until 2019, and (c) study the 119 120 varying monsoonal and river discharge patterns in relation to TSS distribution at river mouths.
+While various remote sensing models have their own unique computational strengths, this paper Suggested to change to this study 113 demonstrates the reliability of band ratio TSS model to be applied within optically complex waters.
+114 With the ongoing efforts to address and minimize water quality degradation in coastal systems, as 115 116 outlined in the United Nation's Sustainability Development Goals no. 14, our study aims to apply the new empirical regional TSS remote sensing model to: (a) investigate the spatial and temporal 117 variability in TSS, (b) identify hotspots of TSS distribution in the coastal waters of Sarawak, Malaysian 118 119 Borneo, using a long time series of MODIS-Aqua data from year 2003 until 2019, and (c) study the varying monsoonal and river discharge patterns in relation to TSS distribution at river mouths.
+120